 Web applications are created by Application Developers who give, sell, or otherwise transfer the application to a Deployer for installation into a runtime environment.
 Application Developers communicate the security requirements to the Deployers and the deployment system.
-This information may be conveyed declaratively via the application's deployment descriptor, or by using annotations within the application code.
+This information may be conveyed declaratively via the application's deployment descriptor, by using annotations within the application code, or programmatically via the setServletSecurity method of the ServletRegistration interface.

-This chapter describes the Servlet container security mechanisms and interfaces and the deployment descriptor and annotation based mechanisms for conveying the security requirements of applications.
+This chapter describes the Servlet container security mechanisms and interfaces and the deployment descriptor, annotation, and programmatic mechanisms for conveying the security requirements of applications.